justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 #### USEless compiler

 Patented HARMless MODE now available.
 Beginners can now safely write their code.
 How this was achieved?
-In HARMLess mode each void file is assembled,compilied and then goes to dev null.
+In HARMLess mode each void file is assembled,compiled and then goes to dev null.

+#### USEless Language

+New keywords available like omit

 #### Authors